Background pattern

 Week 3

-The initial normal dose is half a tablet once a day (5 mg) in the first week.
-It is increased to one tablet a day (10 mg) in the second week and to one and a half tablets once a day in the third week.
-From the fourth week onwards, the normal dose is two tablets administered once a day (20 mg).
+The normal starting dose is half a tablet once daily (5 mg) for the first week.
+It is increased to one tablet daily (10 mg) for the second week and to one and a half tablets once daily for the third week.
+From the fourth week onwards, the normal dose is two tablets administered once daily (20 mg).

 How to administer Mantinex:

-Mantinex should be administered orally once a day.
+Mantinex should be administered orally once daily.
 To get the most out of your medication, you should take it every day and at the same time.
 The tablets should be swallowed with a little water.
 The tablets can be taken with or without food.

 Continue taking Mantinex as long as it is beneficial for you.
-Your doctor should evaluate the effects of your treatment periodically.
+Your doctor should periodically evaluate the effects of your treatment.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: (91) 5620420, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: (91) 5620420, indicating the medication and the amount ingested.

-• If you realize you have forgotten to take your Mantinex dose, wait and take the next dose at the usual time.
+• If you realize you have forgotten to take your dose of Mantinex, wait and take the next dose at the usual time.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Like all medications, Mantinex may produce adverse effects, although not all people will experience them.
+Like all medications, Mantinex can cause side effects, although not everyone gets them.

 • Headache, drowsiness, constipation, elevated liver function tests, dizziness, balance disorder, difficult breathing, high blood pressure, and hypersensitivity to the medication.